Perficient (NASDAQ:PRFT) Releases Q1 2022 Earnings Guidance

 Perficient (NASDAQ:PRFT – Get Rating) updated its first quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $0.920-$0.950 for the period, compared to the Thomson Reuters consensus estimate of $0.890.
 The company issued revenue guidance of $218 million-$221 million, compared to the consensus revenue estimate of $210.69 million.Perficient also updated its FY 2022 guidance to $4.180-$4.330 EPS.

-A number of equities research analysts recently weighed in on the stock.
-Needham & Company LLC cut their price objective on shares of Perficient from $155.00 to $145.00 and set a buy rating on the stock in a research note on Friday, February 25th.
-Zacks Investment Research cut shares of Perficient from a buy rating to a hold rating in a research note on Saturday, March 5th.
-TheStreet cut shares of Perficient from a b rating to a c+ rating in a research note on Thursday, February 24th.
-Alliance Global Partners cut their price objective on shares of Perficient from $138.00 to $122.00 in a research note on Monday, February 28th.
-Finally, Barrington Research dropped their price target on shares of Perficient from $150.00 to $124.00 in a research report on Friday, February 25th.
-Two equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
-Based on data from MarketBeat, the company presently has a consensus rating of Buy and a consensus target price of $133.50.
+Several research firms recently weighed in on PRFT.
+Barrington Research cut their price objective on shares of Perficient from $150.00 to $124.00 in a research report on Friday, February 25th.
+TheStreet cut shares of Perficient from a b rating to a c+ rating in a report on Thursday, February 24th.
+Needham & Company LLC dropped their target price on shares of Perficient from $155.00 to $145.00 and set a buy rating for the company in a report on Friday, February 25th.
+Alliance Global Partners dropped their target price on shares of Perficient from $138.00 to $122.00 in a report on Monday, February 28th.
+Finally, Zacks Investment Research cut shares of Perficient from a buy rating to a hold rating in a report on Saturday, March 5th.
+Two investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+According to data from MarketBeat, Perficient presently has a consensus rating of Buy and an average price target of $133.50.

-In related news, Director Gary Wimberly purchased 399 shares of the company’s stock in a transaction that occurred on Monday, February 28th.
-The shares were purchased at an average price of $100.00 per share, with a total value of $39,900.00.
-The acquisition was disclosed in a document filed with the SEC, which is available at this link.
-Company insiders own 2.50% of the company’s stock.
+In other news, Director Gary Wimberly bought 399 shares of the firm’s stock in a transaction on Monday, February 28th.
+The stock was acquired at an average price of $100.00 per share, with a total value of $39,900.00.
+The acquisition was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Corporate insiders own 2.50% of the company’s stock.

-Large investors have recently added to or reduced their stakes in the business.
-NEXT Financial Group Inc grew its stake in Perficient by 1,021.6% during the 4th quarter.
-NEXT Financial Group Inc now owns 1,144 shares of the digital transformation consultancy’s stock valued at $148,000 after acquiring an additional 1,042 shares in the last quarter.
-MML Investors Services LLC grew its stake in Perficient by 5.1% during the 4th quarter.
-MML Investors Services LLC now owns 2,229 shares of the digital transformation consultancy’s stock valued at $288,000 after acquiring an additional 109 shares in the last quarter.
-Guggenheim Capital LLC grew its stake in Perficient by 7.4% during the 4th quarter.
-Guggenheim Capital LLC now owns 2,295 shares of the digital transformation consultancy’s stock valued at $297,000 after acquiring an additional 158 shares in the last quarter.
-Mackenzie Financial Corp grew its stake in Perficient by 13.8% during the 4th quarter.
-Mackenzie Financial Corp now owns 4,003 shares of the digital transformation consultancy’s stock valued at $518,000 after acquiring an additional 484 shares in the last quarter.
-Finally, LPL Financial LLC purchased a new position in Perficient during the 4th quarter valued at about $807,000.
-95.62% of the stock is currently owned by institutional investors.
+Hedge funds have recently made changes to their positions in the company.
+Legal & General Group Plc grew its position in shares of Perficient by 2.8% during the 4th quarter.
+Legal & General Group Plc now owns 96,069 shares of the digital transformation consultancy’s stock worth $12,421,000 after buying an additional 2,636 shares during the period.
+California State Teachers Retirement System grew its position in shares of Perficient by 1.8% during the 4th quarter.
+California State Teachers Retirement System now owns 45,533 shares of the digital transformation consultancy’s stock worth $5,887,000 after buying an additional 813 shares during the period.
+Public Employees Retirement System of Ohio grew its position in shares of Perficient by 12.6% during the 4th quarter.
+Public Employees Retirement System of Ohio now owns 35,024 shares of the digital transformation consultancy’s stock worth $4,528,000 after buying an additional 3,911 shares during the period.
+Thrivent Financial for Lutherans grew its position in shares of Perficient by 0.7% during the 4th quarter.
+Thrivent Financial for Lutherans now owns 26,805 shares of the digital transformation consultancy’s stock worth $3,466,000 after buying an additional 187 shares during the period.
+Finally, Stifel Financial Corp grew its position in Perficient by 320.5% in the 4th quarter.
+Stifel Financial Corp now owns 25,326 shares of the digital transformation consultancy’s stock valued at $3,275,000 after purchasing an additional 19,303 shares during the period.
+95.62% of the stock is owned by institutional investors.

 About Perficient (Get Rating)